-Last week I asked on twitter how we could describe difference between Waterfall and Agile in one word.
+Last week I asked on twitter how we could describe difference between Agile vs. Waterfall in one word.
 As I’m recently doing some research work and find myself often needing to summarise and extract essence of ideas I though this could be an interesting exercise.

 I was really impressed with the thoughts that came: